Choices and intervals: Introduction

 A remark on the assumptions in Theorem~\ref{thm:main0}: we believe that continuity of $\Psi$ is not necessary for the theorem to hold.
-It is probably possible to extend our proof to cover the cases of discontinuous $\Psi$, at the expense of more involved \emph{a~priori} bounds.
+It is probably possible to extend our proof to cover the cases of discontinuous $\Psi$, at the expense of greater technicalities.
 However, we have not worked out the details.
-As for the second assumption, we first remark the a necessary condition for the theorem to hold is that $\Psi(x) < 1$ for all $x < 1$.
+As for the second assumption, we first remark that a necessary condition for the theorem to hold is $\Psi(x) < 1$ for all $x < 1$.
 Under this condition, however, the entropy bounds obtained in Section~\ref{sec:entropy} would fail to hold, so some more restrictive estimates are fundamental for the current proof to work.
 The theorem might still be true with only the above condition, although the almost sure convergence might have to be replaced by convergence in probability.

 Theorem~\ref{thm:main0} implies in particular that the max-$2$ process and the min-$2$ process have empirical interval distributions that converge, regardless the starting configuration, to a limit after rescaling (see Figure~\ref{fig:1}).
 This theorem also covers the analogous max-$k$ processes and min-$k$ processes for natural numbers $k,$ defined by first choosing $k$ points and then selecting the point in the largest or smallest interval respectively.
+These are $\Psi$-processes with $\Psi(u) = u^k$ and $\Psi(u) = 1 - (1-u)^k$ respectively.

-We also study properties of the the limiting distribution $F=F^\Psi$.
+We also study properties of the limiting distribution $F=F^\Psi$.
 It is shown to be characterized by the following integro-differential equation